Amino Acid Analysis

 - Please include Estimated molecular weight of sample.

-- Your information: Name, lab, address, phone number, and PO if you are paying by PO .
+- Your information: Name, lab, address, phone number, and PeopleSoft number (internal) or Purchase Order (external).

 Samples submitted for analysis by AAA will be hydrolyzed with 6N HCl.
 This will destroy some amino acids and convert others to their acid form.